Last updated: September 22, 2023

 Bear Glacier is a place you ought to explore whether from the boat or on foot.
 In the latter case, get ready for an epic paddling experience through the ice-cold water of the lagoon and camping on the outer beach near the glacier.

-Despite its harsh terrain and unpredictable weather, Kenai Fjords National Park is home to diverse array of plants and animals.
-Bears, beavers, mountain goats, coyotes, moose, and gray wolfs thrive on the land of this part of Alaska.
+Despite its harsh terrain and cold weather, Kenai Fjords National Park is home to a diverse array of plants and animals.
+Bears, beavers, mountain goats, coyotes, moose, and gray wolfs thrive on the land.
 Sea otters, sea lions, whales, porpoises, and harbor seals dwell in the cold waters near the shore.
-Up to 191 species of birds fly over and nest on the territory of the Kenai Fjords National Park.
+Up to 191 species of birds fly over and nest in the Kenai Fjords area.

 Other birds, such as kittiwakes and bald eagles, also kept us company.
 At some point, we even saw sea otters and harbor seals.
-Absorbed in their daily activities, they didn’t pay too much attention to the cruising vessel in the near distance.
-Toward the end of our journey, peregrine falcons with their signature pointed wings and long tails rewarded us with their graceful glides.
+Absorbed in their daily activities, they didn’t pay attention to the cruising vessel in the near distance.
+Toward the end of our journey, peregrine falcons, famous for their signature pointed wings and long tails, rewarded us with their graceful glides.

-But the climax of the Kenai Fjords boat tour was encountering three orcas.
+But the climax of the boat ride was encountering three orcas.
 Leisurely swimming in the bay, they seemed to have really good time, maybe even playing and competing with each other.

-Better known as killer whales, the orcas are quite unique and stunning mammals.
+The killer whales or orcas are quite unique and stunning mammals.
 Despite their unofficial name, they are not whales, but the largest representatives of the dolphin family.
 And like other dolphins, the wild orcas reportedly don’t pose any harm to the humans.